PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 ## Content Negotiation

-All REST APIs must support JSON as the default content type for request and responses as applicable.
-Under certain conditions (legacy APIs etc.,) XML could be an alternative format.
+All REST APIs **MUST SUPPORT JSON** as the default content type for request and responses as applicable.
+Under certain conditions (legacy APIs etc.) XML could be an alternative format.

-Under rare circumstances APIs may support both JSON and XML content types in which case the API implementation should support client application (agent) driven content negotiation using HTTP Headers (like `Accept`, etc.).
+Under rare circumstances APIs **MAY** support both JSON and XML content types.
+In which case, the API implementation should support client application-driven (agent) content negotiation using HTTP Headers (like `Accept`, etc.).
 Implementing the `Accept` header-based content negotiation **is the most commonly used and recommended way of content negotiation**.

-If the client application is requesting for non-supported content type via the `Accept` header or if the client application did not include an Accept header in the request, then the API implementation should select `application/json` as the response body content type duly including the `Content-Type` header.
+If the client application is requesting for non-supported content type via the `Accept` header, or if the client application did not include an `Accept` header in the request, then the API implementation **SHOULD** select `application/json` as the response body content type duly including the `Content-Type` header.

+**Guideline:**<br/>
-**Guideline:** As per `Accept` header specification it is possible for the client application to include multiple values in `Accept` header.
+As per `Accept` header specification, it is possible for the client application to include multiple values in `Accept` header.
 For
 example: